liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-screenlets.markdown

         </com.your.package.AddBookmarkView>

-At this point, the graphical layout viewer in Android Studio should look similar to this:
+At this point, the graphical layout viewer in Android Studio should reflect your UI.
+For example, the `AddBookmarkScreenlet` UI looks like this:

 ![Figure 1: Android Studio's graphical layout viewer while creating your own screenlet.](../../images/screens-android-add-bookmark-view.png)